Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier

 The net result of the NEGF formalism is that the many-body commutator can be decomposed into two contributions:

 The first term, $\Delta_{\vb{k}nm}(t)$, represents the time-dependent quasiparticle renormalization due to many-body interactions.
-The second term, $\mathcal{I}_{\vb{k}nm}(t)$, is a collision integral that captures scattering-induced changes in occupations and polarizations arising from carrier-carrier and carrier–phonon processes.
+The second term, $\mathcal{I}_{\vb{k}nm}(t)$, is a collision integral that captures scattering-induced changes in occupations and polarizations arising from carrier-carrier and carrier-phonon processes.

 The specific form of these two contributions depends on the approximation scheme used to truncate the BBGKY hierarchy.
-In general, both terms can be separated into electron–electron and electron–phonon components:
+In general, both terms can be separated into electron-electron and electron-phonon components:

 In what follows, we denote diagonal terms using a single band index for notational simplicity.